What is an EcoMemory?

-Use the Contact Me tab to ask for more information.
+Use the Contact Me page on this website to ask for more information.

 In Fall of 2017, I made an EcoMemory artwork based on my Senior Honors Geology Project when I was a student at Lawrence University in Appleton, Wisconsin.
 My professor, Dr. Palmquist and I did field work for this project on a small rock island right off the shore in Lake Superior near Marquette, Michigan.
 I never forgot the beauty of the lake and those gorgeous dark rocks with pink mineral veins (in geology called dikes).
 I captured the feeling in this piece entitled "Partridge Point in Lake Superior."
 I presented the artwork to Dr. Palmquist and this is what he had to say about it.